Generalized Clausius inequalities and entanglement production in holographic two-dimensional CFTs: Recovering information of the initial state

 The entanglement entropy, and its first and second derivatives depend only on the initial entropy density, $s^i = \frac{c}{6}(\mu_+^i+\mu_-^i)$.
 Thus it is hard to recover the information of the initial state in this limit.
 We have not been able to prove that we cannot recover both $\mu_+^i$ and $\mu_-^i$ using higher order derivatives of $S_{\rm EE}$ in the double scaling limit but this indeed could be the case.

 Since the double scaling limit captures very accurately the behavior of the entanglement entropy and its derivatives with respect to displacements of one of its endpoints for large intervals $\mu_\pm^{i,f}l \geq 1$ at intermediate times as reported before, we learn that the information of the initial state cannot be easily recovered from the latter data.
 As the entanglement entropy of smaller intervals thermalize quickly, we also learn that the information recovery of the initial state is difficult generally at late times.
-To understand more details of the scrambling of information which makes recovery harder, it should be useful to study the Renyi entropies in the double scaling limit and their derivatives under displacements of one of the endpoints.
+To understand more details of the scrambling of information which makes recovery harder, it should be useful to study the Renyi entropies in the double scaling limit and their derivatives under displacements of one of the endpoints ({since these have more fine-grained information than the entanglement entropy}).